icambron/moment-countdown/README.md

 <script src="moment-countdown.min.js"></script>
 ```

-And you're off the races.
+And you're off to the races.

 ###Node